 - Seizures (convulsions)

-Where meningococcal septicaemia occurs, a characteristic meningitis rash may develop.
-The rash can occur anywhere on the body and can spread very quickly.
+A characteristic meningitis rash may develop in some people with meningococcal meningitis.
+The rash can appear anywhere on the body and can spread very quickly.
 It can occur in babies, children and adults.
 Initially the rash looks like a collection of tiny blood spots.
 If left untreated, the spots can join to look like dark bruises.

 The meningitis rash is characteristic in that it does not fade when pressed.
 The “glass test” is helpful to check whether the rash may be due to septicaemia.
 This involves pressing the side of a clear drinking glass firmly against the spots.
 If the spots do not fade, the rash may be due to septicaemia.